oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

     - Simpler analytics, rolling metrics, aggregations

   - ### _Transactional Data_
-    - Data stored at low latency and quikcly accessible
+    - Data stored at low latency and quickly accessible
     - Load data from a database on-prem or in AWS
     - Use Database Migration Service
     - Can load data from relational databases, data warehouses and NoSQL databases